-The Western Areas Secondary Schools Athletics Carnival incorporates schools from Port Lincoln, Ceduna, Roxby Downs and Port Augusta.
-The dates for this event will be published through newsletters and parent notices.

-Students who perform well during Sports Day are selected to compete at WASSAC and then may go on to compete at the SASSSA Carnival which is held at SANTOS stadium in Adelaide.
+The Western Areas Secondary Schools Athletics Carnival incorporates schools from Port Lincoln, Whyalla, Ceduna, Roxby Downs and Port Augusta.
+The date for this event is usually in Week 8 of Term 1.
+Students who perform well during Sports Day are selected to compete at WASSAC.
+Based on their performance at WASSAC, students may then be selected as part of a combined Port Augusta/Roxby Downs team to compete at the SSSSA Track and Field Championships, which is held at SANTOS Stadium in Adelaide around Week 9 of Term 1